YottaDB/YDBDoc/AdminOpsGuide/dse.rst

    $ydb_dist/dse dump -fileheader

 This command displays the fileheader of the region that stands first in the list of regions arranged in alphabetical order and then returns to the shell prompt.
 To look at other regions, at the DSE prompt you must first issue a FIND -REGION=<desired-region> command.
+The region name is case-insensitive.

 As previously mentioned, DSE provides control over most of the attributes of your database.
 With DSE, it is possible to examine them and, with a few exceptions, change them.